vegaprotocol/specs/protocol/0050-EPOC-epochs.md

  this happens.
 It also shouldn't have any real effect, though (eventually) it may make sense to catch the overflow in the code.

- While hopefully not an issue with golang anymore, one thing to watch out for is the year 2038 problem; this is a bit unrelated, but can easily hit anything that works on a second-basis.
+ While hopefully not an issue with Golang anymore, one thing to watch out for is the year 2038 problem; this is a bit unrelated, but can easily hit anything that works on a second-basis.